jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Testing & Evaluating/Collected RAW logbook notes - PDF bulktest + mutool_ex PDF + URL tests/notes 003-of-N.md

 ^^^^^^^ a later revision of `bulktest` and further analysis of this pesky 'no space left' error revealed a couple of things (one of which I had completely forgotten, but -- as a test -- is a nice touch in hindsight:

 - the output target HDD is an old 'burner', i.e. it was picked for this job as I won't cry a rainbow if the HDD fails due to excessive writing or related mishap.
 For the `bulktest` it is deemed sufficiently large (~500GB free space) and fast enough to be 'representable' of average user equipment, adding a bit of a sense of cost to the numbers.
 - that target HDD is NOT NTFS formatted but instead is still **FAT32** format -- which makes it impossible to write any file larger than 4GByte.
-While that is fine for a document / logging / image test disk, it so happens that
+While that is fine for a document / logging / image test disk, it so happens that....

+(continued below)